Core i7-9700K vs Ryzen 5 PRO 8500GE

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Ryzen 5 PRO 8500GE is the better fit.
+For streaming, content creation, and heavier multitasking, Ryzen 5 PRO 8500GE is the stronger fit.
 You are getting 49.6% better PassMark, backed by 6 cores and 12 threads.
-It also carries the larger cache pool with 33.3% larger total L3 cache (16 MB vs 12 MB).
+It also has the larger cache pool with 33.3% larger total L3 cache (16 MB vs 12 MB).

 Which one is the smarter buy today, not just the cheaper CPU?

-Ryzen 5 PRO 8500GE is the smarter buy by a wide margin for a fresh build.
-Ryzen 5 PRO 8500GE is at an unclear MSRP at unclear MSRP versus $385 MSRP, and it gives you a 27.7% average FPS lead across 5 shared CPU game tests in our data.
-Core i7-9700K only looks stronger on raw value math because it is extremely cheap, but that is mostly used-market pricing on an obsolete 2018 platform.
-Even with 100.0% better value on paper (37.4 vs 0.0 PassMark/$), it really only makes sense as a very cheap stopgap or a niche existing-platform option for someone already on LGA1151.
+Ryzen 5 PRO 8500GE is still the much better call for a fresh build.
+Ryzen 5 PRO 8500GE comes in at an unclear MSRP at unclear MSRP versus $385 MSRP, and it still gives you 49.6% better PassMark.
+Core i7-9700K only looks stronger on raw value math because it is extremely cheap, but that usually means used-market pricing on an obsolete 2018 platform.
+Even with 100.0% better value on paper (37.4 vs 0.0 PassMark/$), it really only makes sense as a cheap stopgap or a niche existing-platform option for someone already on LGA1151.

 Which one is more future-proof for 2026 and beyond?